salimamukhit/asset-manager/README.md

 Scala sbt: https://www.scala-sbt.org/download.html

 The repository includes two projects and a database: personapp is a Frontend application that is run with -ng serve.
 The app is run on port 4200 by default.
-Run application in a browser developer mode. personlist is a Backend application that is run with -sbt run.
+Open application in a browser developer mode. personlist is a Backend application that is run with -sbt run.
 The app is run on port 9000 by default.
 The database is on port 5432 by default.